 Floriography was very popular during the late 1800’s, mainly due to Queen Victoria’s fascination with flowers and all that they represented.
 The meaning of flowers and herbs can vary widely, depending on whether you are using them for a bouquet or spiritual purpose.

 Here are the meanings of a few that I use regularly – but this look book is a wonderful addition to your folklore library.
-(If you can lay your hands on a copy – it’s a hard one to come by.)
 The Meaning of Flowers: Folklore, Fairylore, Superstitions, Remedies

 Bay Leaf is an excellent herb for dream clarity.
 (Place a leaf under your pillow at night.)
 You can also write your hopes on the leaves and burn them for your wishes to come true.